URS_LOGO_STD_STRAP_2

 Switch to low carbon heating

-The Boiler Upgrade Scheme (BUS) supports the decarbonisation of homes and small non-domestic buildings in England and Wales.
-The scheme provides upfront capital grants of up to £7,500 to encourage property owners to replace existing fossil fuel heating with more efficient, low carbon heating systems including heat pumps and biomass boilers.
+• The scheme provides capital grants of up to £7,500 to motivate property owners to transition from fossil fuel heating to more efficient, low carbon systems such as heat pumps and biomass boilers.

-Grant Levels
+Grant Levels for Cost and Installation

 These grants help property owners overcome the upfront cost of installing a low carbon heating system.